OluAderemi/hello-admin/README.md

 ## Reminder Cron Job

-The plugin checks for due reminders every **10 minutes** using WordPress's cron system.
+The plugin checks for due reminders using WordPress's cron system.

 ---